 In my spare time I enjoy riding my bicycle, yoga, painting, and cooking.

-University of California-Santa Cruz - BA, Psychology
+Undergraduate Degree: University of California-Santa Cruz - Bachelor in Arts, Psychology

 AP US History

 High School Level American History